 - When eggplants have cooked completely, remove from oven to cool.
 With a sharp knife, make a slit from stem to bottom in skin.
 When cool to the touch, carefully squeeze liquid from pulp.
 Using a spoon with a relatively sharp edge, I use a soup spoon, scrape out all the pulp and put in food processor.
 Process mixture until smooth, scraping down sides of processor every once in a while.

 - Taste for seasoning.
 Between the seeds of the eggplants and the walnuts, the mixture will still have a lot of texture.
 This can be served hot, cold or at room temperature.
 It can be served as a side or as an appetizer.
 The eggplants can also be cooked on a grill, just keep your eye on them and don’t forget to turn them occasionally.
-This stuff is like crack to me!
-I love it!

-Sauteed Mushrooms with Garlic and Fresh Mint
+Sauteed Mushrooms with Fresh Mint and Garlic

 - 2 16-oz. containers large, white, button mushrooms, thinly sliced and sliced by hand

 - 4 or 5 large garlic cloves, finely minced